Jeep Grand Cherokee (WK2): 2014

 On January 14, 2013, Jeep unveiled a revised WK2 Grand Cherokee at the North American International Auto Show at Cobo Center, along with a revised 2014 Jeep Compass and Jeep Patriot.
-The new Grand Cherokee offered a 3.0L DOHC V6 diesel engine that gets up to 30 MPG, a 3.6L Pentastar V6 engine that gets up to 24 MPG and has 290 hp, a 5.7L Hemi V8 engine that gets up to 21 MPG and has 360 hp, and the 6.4L Hemi engine produces 470 hp (SRT only).
+The new Grand Cherokee offered a 3.0 L DOHC V6 diesel engine that gets up to 30 MPG, a 3.6 L Pentastar V6 engine that gets up to 24 MPG and has 290 hp, a 5.7 L Hemi V8 engine that gets up to 21 MPG and has 360 hp, and the 6.4 L Hemi engine produces 470 hp (SRT only).
 The models are the Laredo, the Limited, the Overland, and the Overland Summit Edition model has been renamed Summit.
 A new front end with a revised body-colored grille, new, smaller headlamps, and new tail lamps round out the exterior changes.
 The silver bezel on the back was removed.
 The opening rear tailgate window of previous models has been replaced with fixed glass.
 There are also new seventeen, eighteen, and twenty-inch wheel and tire choices.
 The SRT8 model will continue to be offered, but as an "SRT" and not an "SRT8" badged model, and for the first time will offer details like blacked-out head and tail lamps.
 Inside, the Summit model receives the SRT's nineteen-speaker Harman/Kardon surround sound system, all Grand Cherokees receive a new steering wheel with paddle shifters standard in every model, an eight-speed TorqueFlite 8 automatic transmission, and an 8.4-inch touch screen display with Garmin navigation software, an optional CD player, and the U Connect Access System first introduced in 2013 Ram 1500.
 A U Connect 5.0 touch-screen radio will also be available with an optional CD player.
 The Selec-Terrain System receives multiple upgrades on four-wheel-drive Grand Cherokees.
 New exterior colors, interior fabrics and materials, and interior colors become available.

 For 2014, "SRT8" was no longer a model of Jeep, but a separate corporate entity.
 The "8" designation was dropped in the "SRT" line for this year, the Grand Cherokee being referred to as an "SRT Jeep Grand Cherokee."
 The SRT model received many features.
 For example, in the interior, it received a steering wheel with the SRT insignia, twenty-inch alloy wheels, "performance" tires, and additional SRT-only details, including: